-Our goal is to provide an Import Management Program that addresses all of your standard and express customs clearance requirements.
-Our service includes assisting you with reasonable care, complete post entry audits and customised point-and-click report writing.
+We provide an Import Management Program that addresses all your standard and express customs clearance requirements.
+Our service includes Import and Export, Customs and Excise Warehousing, Duty Mitigation, Aerospace and Government, and Retail Customs.

 The cornerstones of our 24/7 quality support include the development of a Client Import Policy and Procedures manual, classification/valuation assistance, online tracking, an image processing system and access to our Global communications services - all of which are critical success factors in maintaining compliance to governmental regulations.